 Sure, we all feel good when we buy things.
 But this quickly fades.
 A new feeling always emerges and replaces the satisfaction that came from the previous purchase.
 A new object will enter your view and destroy all the previous positive sensations and replace them with negative ones that say, “your life is still not perfect, you are still not in the possession of X.”

 What really counts is having a life where you practice a set of routines that make your life meaningful.

 The author Erich Fromm describes this as having versus being mentality.4

 When we use social media, we are obsessed with having things.
-We see what others have, and we think that we’ll reach their level of happiness only when possessing the same objects.
-This never comes.
+We see what others have, and we think that we’ll reach their level of happiness only when we possess the same objects.
+This never happens, though.

 Being, the contrasting venue is what should be on our aim.
 We understand that we can’t feel lasting happiness by accumulating things.
-It comes from doing meaningful things.
+Rather, it comes from doing meaningful things.